 How Long Should You Stay When You Plan a Trip to Yosemite

-It is a long drive to Yosemite so while you could make it a day trip or fit it into just one day, it is best to stay for a few days.
+It is a long drive to Yosemite so while you could make it a day trip or fit it into just one day, it is best to stay for 2 or 3 days.
 This is particularly important if you are visiting Yosemite with kids.

 If you are visiting with kids make sure to pack some awesome road trip activities for kids to keep them entertained on the long drive.

 Ideally, you want to hike a few trails and see the breathtaking views darted around the park.
 To do that would take around three or four days at the least.

 Not everyone can stay that long, so don’t cancel your trip just yet.
 Even if you only have a weekend, you could squeeze many of the attractions into a 2 day Yosemite Itinerary.